codeuniversity/student-council/statute/statute.md

 (2) If a member leaves a body elected by the Student Assembly for which no substitute members are provided, a successor is to be elected immediately.

-(3) If a member resigns from a body elected by the General Assembly of the Study Programmes,  a successor is to be elected immediately.

 (4) If a member of a committee is not able to attend a meeting, another member of the Student Council can take the place.
 This can happen for up to three consecutive committee meetings.

 (5) If a member of the Senate is not able to attend a meeting, the deputy member can take the place.

-(6) If the student representative of the Admissions committee is not able to attend an admission day, the representative can freely choose a replacement from the student body.
-It should be kept in mind that the maturity and the training of the replacement person is given to ensure a high quality and fair admission process.

 (7) If a portfolio role becomes vacant, the Student General Assembly may hold a by-election at the next regular or extraordinary meeting.
 Until then, the President may assign interim coverage to another Council member.